Surface Of The Sun, The Photosphere And Electrically Driven Solar Flares

 mistakenly referred to as the surface of the sun.
 In reality however, the

-sun's photosphere is only a "liquid-like" plasma layer made of neon that covers
+sun's photosphere is only a "liquid-like" plasma double layer made of

 the actual surface of the sun.
-That visible layer we see with our eyes is
+That bright visible layer that we see with our eyes is

 that are several hundred kilometers deep.
 This visible neon plasma layer